Everyday Medication Mistakes That Could Make You Sick

 Taking too high a dose

-Even too much Tylenol can cause serious liver damage, according to the U.S. FDA.
-(Check out these home remedies for headaches that actually work.)
+Even too much Tylenol can cause serious liver damage, according to the U.S. Food and Drug Administration (FDA).
 “If you take a dose that’s too high, you may have an increased chance of side effects—for example, increased drowsiness from pain medication or bleeding from too much anticoagulant, such as Warfarin [Coumadin]—due to having too much of the medication in your body,” says Barbara Young, PharmD, MHA, editor of consumer medical information for the American Society of Heath-System Pharmacists‘ (ASHP) AHFS Drug Information resource.

 Taking meds too often

 A Boston University study found that 15 percent of those who use NSAIDs (non-steroidal anti-inflammatory drugs) like Advil or Aleve exceed the recommended dose in a one-week period, which can lead to serious side effects like intestinal bleeding and even heart attacks.
-(Check out the proven ways to manage chronic back pain.)
+(Learn to spot the heart attack symptoms people often ignore.)
 For prescription meds, it’s likewise important to stick to the dosing times to avoid overtaxing your body.
 “Several mechanisms to remove the drug from the body usually involve the liver or kidneys, or both, so if you have problems with either, your doctor may tell you to take a lower dose or take your medication less frequently,” Young says.

 Taking too low a dose or too infrequently